jackhanyuan/xps15-9550-macos/README.md

 ### Headphone

-You may need `PostInstall/ALC298PluginFix` to make headphone works properly.
+@qeeqez found layout-id 30 is good to drive headphone without PluginFix([Overall Audio State](https://github.com/daliansky/XiaoMi-Pro/issues/96)), and it also works for me.

-Credit @gooodwin for this plugin and @daliansky for the `install/uninstall.command`
+So, you can uninstall `ALC298PluginFix`(if installed) and check whether headphone is still working properly, if not, you have to put [CodecCommander](https://bitbucket.org/RehabMan/os-x-eapd-codec-commander/downloads/)  back to `kexts/Other` and reinstall `ALC298PluginFix`.

 ### Non-Retina Display